Butler vs. Buffalo College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Butler vs. Buffalo BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 5

-Tuesday's contest features the Butler Bulldogs (6-2) and the Buffalo Bulls (1-7) facing off at Hinkle Fieldhouse in what is expected to be a lopsided matchup, with a projected 88-63 victory for heavily favored Butler according to our computer prediction.
-Game time is at 8:30 PM ET on December 5.
+Tuesday's game features the Butler Bulldogs (6-2) and the Buffalo Bulls (1-7) facing off at Hinkle Fieldhouse in what should be a one-sided matchup, with a projected 88-63 victory for heavily favored Butler according to our computer prediction.
+Tipoff is at 8:30 PM ET on December 5.

-Based on our computer prediction, Buffalo projects to cover the 25.5-point spread in its matchup versus Butler.
-The over/under is currently listed at 149.5, and the two sides are projected to exceed it.
+According to our computer prediction, Butler is projected to cover the point spread (24.5) against Buffalo.
+The two sides are expected to exceed the 149.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!